merchise/xotl.ql/docs/source/overview.rst

 language <expression-lang>` and the :ref:`query language <query-lang>` itself.

 The expression language just allows to form expressions using common operations.
-The resultant "expressions" are actually python objects that represent the :term:`expression tree`.
-As usual, the inner nodes of the expression tree represent operations and the leaves the operands.
+The result of an expression is an :term:`expression tree` object.

 The expression language is :ref:`fairly extensible <extending-expressions-lang>` as you may introduce new :term:`function object operators <function object operator>`.

-The query language relies heavily upon the expression language, since it allows to express predicates on the objects.
+The query language relies heavily upon the expression language.
 The core of the query language itself is just a combination of:

 - the expression language used inside Python's generator expressions and/or dictionary comprehensions (we shall use the term :term:`comprehension` to